Improve your driving at night: With tips on glasses and lenses

 Seek immediate care when you detect symptoms of sight-threatening eye diseases.
 Remember that many symptoms of eye problems appear late in the disease process, so your urgent response is extremely important.

-- eyeglasses that may help you see better on the road at night.
+Ask your eye care professional to prescribe special night driving glasses that may help you see better on the road from sunset to sunrise.
 Anti-reflective coatings can cut down on glare.
 Lenses developed with wavefront diagnostic technology can reduce halos, star bursts, glare and other distracting aberrations.

 Also, consider passing along these guidelines to a loved one who shows signs of needing some extra help.

 SEE RELATED: The importance of healthy vision for road safety

 Expert Advice For Driving Safely

 The following tips for safe driving were prepared by the National Institute on Aging, U.S. National Institutes of Health:

 Minimize the risks of driving at night as you get older by planning your trips before you leave home.
 Drive only on streets you know, and avoid dark, unlighted roadways.
 Limit your trips to places you can easily reach and that are close to home.
 Avoid risky spots like ramps and left turns.